Fast post-process Bayesian inference with Variational Sparse Bayesian Quadrature: Discussion

-Noise shaping, a principled heuristic introduced in Section \ref{sec:noiseshaping}, is an important component of \SVBMC.
-We chose the noise shaping function out of theoretical and empirical considerations, but further work is needed to make it a general tool for surrogate modelling, \emph{e.g.}, via adaptive techniques.
+Noise shaping, a principled heuristic introduced in Section \ref{sec:noiseshaping}, is an important component of \VSBQ.
+Noise shaping effectively downweighs the low-density observations, providing a straightforward probabilistic explanation.
+This approach is closely related to, but distinct from, the weighted KL divergence method in \citet{mcintire2016sparse} and the inducing points allocation strategy in \citet{mossInducingPointAllocation2023}.
+We chose the noise shaping function out of theoretical and empirical considerations (see Supplementary Material C.1), and further work is needed to make it a general tool for surrogate modeling, e.g., via adaptive techniques, and to provide a sounder theoretical grounding.

-On the theory side, while we presented preliminary consistency results (Section \ref{sec:theory}), a full convergence analysis of \SVBMC that accounts for the convergence of both the (sparse) GP surrogate and the variational posterior represents an important future research direction.

-Finally, in this work we used \SGPR due to its numerical convenience (\emph{i.e.}, closed-form solutions for the sparse GP posterior) but \SGPR is also somewhat limited in scalability and to Gaussian observations.
-A natural next step of our work would consist of extending \SVBMC to \emph{stochastic} variational GPs (\SVGP; \citealp{hensman2013gaussian,hensman2015scalable}), which are able to handle nearly-arbitrarily large datasets and non-Gaussian observations of the target density.
+Finally, in this work we explored sparse GP surrogates via \SGPR due to its numerical convenience (i.e., closed-form solutions for the sparse GP posterior), but \SGPR is also somewhat limited in scalability and restricted to Gaussian observations.
+A natural extension of our work would consist of extending \VSBQ to \emph{stochastic} variational GPs (\SVGP; \citealp{hensman2013gaussian,hensman2015scalable}), which are able to handle nearly arbitrarily large datasets and non-Gaussian observations of the target density.
+Additionally, as our experiments with neural network regression (\NNR) suggested, deep neural networks can be competitive surrogates for log-density function modeling in the regime of large datasets.
+Exploring better regularization and uncertainty quantification for neural networks~\citep{daxbergerLaplaceReduxEffortless2021,immerEffectiveBayesianHeteroscedastic2023} is a promising future direction with the potential to enhance the effectiveness of deep learning within the framework of post-process inference.